ajones119/dnd-initiative-tracker/README.md

 ### AI Encounter Generation

-1. Configure AI model in Settings
+1. Describe your encounter in the textarea (no setup required!)
-2. Describe your encounter in the textarea
+2. Click "Generate Encounter"
-3. Click "Generate Encounter"
+3. Review generated creatures and combat mechanics
-4. Review generated creatures and combat mechanics
+4. AI Assistant button for quick creature additions

 ### Monster Search